chef/chef-web-docs/chef_master/source/api_compliance.rst

 POST (profile as tar.gz)
 -----------------------------------------------------
-Use to upload a profile using a |tar gz| file.
+Use to upload a profile using a tar.gz file.

 **Request**